DATA-606-SPRING-2022/Tchuissi_DATA606/README.md

 # Hypothesis / Research Question(s)
 - What are the attributes that affect the selling prices in DC downtown for houses?
 - Are structural characteristics playing a role in the selling price?
-- Is there any pattern/reason as to why the housing selling prices are rising over the years?
-Is the COVID-19 increased the prices faster than before?
+- Is the COVID-19 increased the prices faster than before?
 - How well can this dataset predict houses price?

 # Dataset